KB1001.033

 Details

-If you are using Domain Time to obtain the time from an Internet-based source, you may experience problems if you have a firewall in place that does not allow the time protocol(s) you are using to pass through the firewall.
+If you are using Domain Time to obtain the time from external time sources, you may experience problems if you have a firewall in place that does not allow the time protocol(s) you are using to pass through the firewall.

 Solution